Do you need an ISA in 2025?

 Tax-free sounds good, right?
 Well, an ISA isn’t the only way to avoid tax on interest earned or gains on investments.
 There are different allowances on savings, dividends and gains, and you can also save tax-free in Premium Bonds.

 These have been enough for most savers and investors in recent years – an ISA just hasn’t been that important.
-However, things are changing that will impact those allowances.
+However, lots of things have changed – and more could be round the corner – which have made ISAs much more valuable.

 First though, a quick reminder of the different ISAs and how they work.